yuukipovoa/YuukiPovoa/README.md

 ## 👋 Hi!
 I'm Yuki Póvoa 😎

-👋 Hi, I'm Yuki, technology is my daily life, and I'm willing to always learn new things, constantly chasing knowledge and carrying out new courses and projects, I try to grab as many opportunities as possible.
+👋 Hi, I'm Yuuki, technology is my daily life, and I'm willing to always learn new things, constantly chasing knowledge and carrying out new courses and projects, I try to grab as many opportunities as possible.

 👨‍🎓 Professional knowledge of front and back and programming, basic game creation, designer, computer and cell phone concert, musician and producer.